 How to Calculate Your Member Retention Rate

-Step #2: Find Out How Many Members You Had At the End of that Period
+Step #2: Check How Many Members You Had

-Step #3: Find Out How Many Members You Recruited
+Step #3: Check How Many Members You Recruited

 Step #4: Check How Many Members You Had at the Beginning

-You need one more number, and that’s how many members you had at the start of the time period being analyzed.
-Plug that into the MS space in the formula, then take that answer you got from subtracting MN from ME and divide it by how many members you had at the start of your time period (MS).
-Great work!
-You’ve now got the answer to the ((ME-MN)/MS) part of the equation.
+The final number you need to know is how many members you had at the start of your period of interest.
+This number is MS in the formula.
+For your next calculation, you will take the solution to Step 3 (ME-MN) and divide it by how many members you had at the start of your period (MS).
+This covers the first part of the equation: ((ME-MN)/MS).

 Step #5: Run the Equation

-Now we just have to turn that number into a percentage, and you do that by multiplying it by 100.
-This final number you see is your member retention rate for the time period you chose to analyze.
+Finally, you want to turn that number into a percentage by multiplying it by 100.
+Your final number is your member retention rate for the time period you chose.

 ((530-50)/500) x 100